The Liquidation Process

 Creditor’s voluntary liquidation: A voluntary process that company directors choose.
 This method is used by insolvent companies who cannot afford to pay their debts when they fall due.
 Entering this type of liquidation reflects better on directors as they have taken steps to reduce the impact on creditors.

 Member’s voluntary liquidation: This method is used by solvent companies that can afford to pay their debts over a specified period of time.
 You’ll organise agreements with the creditors to pay them by a specific date.
+You may be required to sell company assets to generate the money owed.

 Contact us if you’re not sure which type of liquidation is right for you.
 We’ll assess your personal circumstances and make suggestions to support you.
+You will also need to assess your liquidation costs.

 What is the role of a liquidator?

-When you enter liquidation, the liquidator will deal with all creditors.
+When you enter liquidation, the liquidator (insolvency practitioner) will deal with all creditors.
 They will be responsible for closing the company and ensuring that all aspects have been taken care of.
 Ensure that your liquidator has checked everything before you agree to work with them, such as your director’s loan account.

-How long does the liquidation process take?
+How long does the liquidation take?

 The timeframe of the liquidation process varies depending on your situation.
 A straightforward liquidation can be settled within a few months.
 However, more complicated liquidations with many creditors can take longer.
+You can ask your appointed insolvency practitioner for estimated time scales for your creditors’ voluntary liquidation (CVL).

-Can a company be rescued during liquidation?
+Can a company be rescued during the liquidation process?

-Usually, when you’ve already entered a liquidation procedure, you cannot rescue the company.
+Usually, when you’ve already entered a liquidation procedure, you cannot rescue the company due to outstanding debts.
 However, there are alternative processes that may be better suited to you.
 For example, you could look into a pre-pack liquidation.
-We can assess your situation and help you to decide if this is an option for you.

 Website | + posts